puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 - *Default*: the Host's fully qualified domain name, as determined by Facter

+**Note**: For full functionality of the `puppet config print` command and other dependent commands, include the certname in the main section of the puppet.conf file.
 ### classfile

 The file in which puppet agent stores a list of the classes